aadityapanchal/Financial-Analysis-Using-COVID-Data/README.md

 Create the schema for all the tables in cassandra.<br/>
 We will be using the following tables for our project.

-Create keyspace for the project
+Create keyspace for the project<br/>
 **CREATE KEYSPACE dataflix WITH REPLICATION = {'class': 'SimpleStrategy', 'replication_factor': 1 };**

 Create the following tables
 Covid19 data related tables: